 Hazardous Storage Rentals

-The aim of hazardous storage rentals, either at your own site or at a remote location, is to contain any spills which might occur, and to prevent fires which might result from the storage of flammable chemicals.
-A third scenario which is even less desirable than the other two is the possibility of an explosion occurring with stored chemicals.
+The aim of hazmat storage rentals, either at your own site or at a remote location, is to contain any spills which might occur and to prevent fires that might result from the storage of flammable chemicals.
+A third scenario that is even less desirable than the other two is the possibility of an explosion occurring with stored chemicals.
 The risk of any or all of these unpleasant possibilities can be reduced to a great extent by using the best hazardous storage rentals approach.

-These structures are generally constructed in the form of a small building, and can be built to comply with governmental ATF standards for containment, both for high explosives and low explosives.
-These types of hazardous storage rentals can be designed for indoor usage or outdoor usage, and some can even withstand the impact of an F-5 tornado, which is a considerable force indeed.
+These structures are generally constructed in the form of small buildings and can be built to comply with governmental ATF standards for containment, both for high explosives and low explosives.
+These types of hazmat storage and paint locker rentals can be designed for indoor usage or outdoor usage, and some can even withstand the impact of an F-5 tornado, which is a considerable force indeed.
 Some explosive magazines are also designed to be completely bullet-resistant, as an added safety precaution.

 Fire Resistant Containment Structures

-Many hazardous storage rentals like chemical storage lockers and containment facilities are built to withstand fires, recognizing the fact that there are a number of highly flammable chemicals which routinely require short or long-term storage.
+Many hazmat storage rentals like chemical storage lockers, paint lockers, and containment facilities are built to withstand fires, recognizing the fact that there are a number of highly flammable chemicals that routinely require short or long-term storage.
 When a fire does break out, these structures are designed to contain the fire for between two and four hours, depending on the design features built into the structure.

 Hazardous Chemical Spills